Iranian veil site gets half million 'likes' and state TV rebuke

 Like the arrest of six young people last month who posted a video of themselves - the women unveiled - singing along to the Pharrell Williams pop song "Happy", "My Stealthy Freedom" has shown the yearning of liberal-minded Iranians, many of whom voted for Rouhani, for greater personal freedoms.

 "#Happiness is our people's right.
-We shouldn't be too hard on behaviours caused by joy," Rouhani wrote on Twitter after the "Happy" arrests.
+We shouldn't be too hard on behaviors caused by joy," Rouhani wrote on Twitter after the "Happy" arrests.

 He also appeared to agree that social rules - in a country where morality police patrol the streets to detain women they deem to be showing too much hair - should be eased, saying: “We can’t take people to heaven by force and with a whip.”